Pedro Abad Santos: Pioneer Filipino Marxist

 The following year, the administration of President Manuel Quezon formulated a reform program that was meant to address social problems in the Philippines.
 Quezon decided to launch it in Pampanga and Pedro's group organized a gathering of farmers and workers at San Fernando in February for the purpose.

 Pedro's brother Jose, who was already Secretary of Justice, pleaded with Pedro not to embarrass Quezon when Pedro introduced the President.
 Dutifully, Pedro introduced the President as a "friend of the masses and the poor".
 But before Quezon spoke, Pedro enumerated farmers' grievances and criticized the legal system that, he said, landlords used against the poor.
 He challenged his brother, who was sitting beside Quezon, to clean up the courts and sarcastically remarked that the "secretary cannot help us if he just sits in his office".

+In San Fernando, Quezon pleaded to the sugar workers to restrain themselves for the violence happening in Pampanga and to gave the Philippine government time to address issues in the sugar industry.
+However, his request for restraint was unheeded by the laborers.
+After a series of government attacks on peasant parties, Pedro expressed his anger in a public address in 1941 declaring that "workers can expect nothing from President Quezon because he is also a landlord" and that "his so-called justice is a farce."
+He also labeled the people who surround President Quezon as "sycophants and henchmen who abuse the power of the Malacañang master delegates."

+That same year, Quezon and delegates from Central Luzon met in Manila, creating the Legion of Quezonian Socialism.
+The conference resolutions include the censure of Filipinos "adhering to Soviet communism" and those who criticize the Quezon administration.